Skip to Main Content

 Afternoon:

 We'll explore the Falkirk Wheel, the World's only rotating boat lift connecting the Forth and Clyde Canal with the Union Canal.
 A marvel of engineering built in 2002.
 We continue our drive towards Edinburgh with a stop at the Kelpies, two monumental steel horse head structures.
-Kelpies are a mythical water-horse.
-We'll continue via the Antonine Wall the frontier of the Roman Empire before arriving at our hotel.
+Kelpies are mythical water-horses.

 Dinner: